JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

         If it is a live stream or soundcloud, it is required to use AVPro player module.
         - **Load Play List from YouTube**: You can enter the play list URL from YouTube to append it to current selected play list.
 It requires a selected play list to operate with.
         - **Fetch Titles**: Fetch titles automatically if not filled.
 Currently only supports YouTube.
-- **Autoplay Play list**: The play list you want to be played while user joined your world.
+- **Dafault Play list**: The play list default selected when user joins the world.
+- **Auto Play**: If you want the above play list to be played automatically, enable it.
+  But if you want it [auto play on user nearby](#how-to-setup-auto-plays-when-a-user-goes-nearby) feature, you should disable it and follow the instruction above.
+- **Auto Play Delay Time**: The delay to start playing the default video when the scene is loaded.
+  This is to prevent rate limit between video players in same instance.
+  If you have multiple video players (not limited to VizVid) which will auto plays in the same world you should set this to a value at least in multiple of `5` to stagger the loading time.
 - **Default Loop**: Is default the player loops (can be toggled via UI).
   The difference to loop option in VVMW (Core) is this option will loop over whole play list / user queue list.
 - **Default Shuffle**: Is default the player plays randomly instead of the queued order (can be toggled via UI).